skaffa/pulfrich-captcha/README.md

 In the 'captchas' folder are some examples

 Note: This project is mostly made by AI.
 ChatGPT and Deepseek were used for this.
 If for some reason anyone decides to contribute to this repo, I recommend using AI generated code, to not waste your time.
+Otherwise, fork or clone this repo and do whatever with it.